mio-19/AIinNCEE/src/Physics/Movement.md

 Note: Sometimes the speed cannot decease to 0.

-## Algorithm: Newton's second law of The whole system
+## Procedure: Newton's second law of The whole system

 \\( F_x = m_1 a_1x + m_2 + a_2x + ... \\)